zegalur/line-order/README.md

     ...
 ```

 This will give you the results shown in the title image above.
-For more examples, see [Gallery].
+For more examples, see [Gallery](https://zegalur.github.io/line-order/gallery/).

 ## Table Representation